Jeevamk/React-Notes/README.md

    * It accepet input as a props and return react element.

   2 types of components,
-    1) Class Components - Components are defined as ES6 classes and provide life cycle methods and state.
+    1) Class Components (state component)- * Components are defined as ES6 classes and provide life cycle methods and state.
+                          * It define a class that extends the base React.Component and impliments the `render()` method that `return` the markup of the component.
-    2) Function Components - It defined as js functions.
+    2) Function Components (stateless component) - It defined as js functions.
 It accept input as a props and return JSX.It do not have state.
+                                                   * After the introduction of hooks , which allow function component to have local state and access life cycle method.